chuckabox/imc-prosperity-4/readme.md

 <h3>Manual</h3>

-This manual was pretty simple, it was a currency exchange problem where it was possible to exchange currencies in a way to profit of of it.
+This manual was pretty simple, it was a currency exchange problem where it was possible to exchange currencies in a way to profit of off it.
 All we had to do was a breadth first search across all possible currency conversions.

 See [Leetcode 3387.
 Maximize Amount After Two Days of Conversions](https://leetcode.com/problems/maximize-amount-after-two-days-of-conversions/description/).